FastComments/fastcomments-blog/src/content/(2-12-2020) FastComments Default Avatars Using Gravatar.md

 FastComments will now pull default avatars from Gravatar.
 You or or users don't have to do anything to get this feature.

-If your existing users have already defined their own Avatar - no worries - we aren't going to overwrite their custom avatars.
+If your existing users have already defined their own avatar - no worries - we aren't going to overwrite their custom avatars.
 Also, users can still overwrite the Gravatar avatar in FastComments.